It’s here at last!

 Now as I mentioned, you can read more about the Fallglow Cowl and see the entire pattern on the Joy of Motion blog(and see plenty of other neat designs while you’re there!)

 However, If you’d like to download this pattern for yourself you can do that right away!
 The download may be able for purchase a copy.
 OR, you can also get it by subscribing to my email list.
-Subscribing means that you’ll get updates from me, and that you also get access to my resource library with ALL of my free patterns.
-Right now, the Fallglow cowl is there, meaning you can download this pattern absolutely free!
+Subscribing means that you’ll get updates from me with weekly crochet tips!
+As a bonus, I’ll send you this pattern for free:

 So there you have it!
 Head on over to Joy of Motion if you’d like to see the full pattern for the Fallglow Cowl, and grab a download if you’d like to keep it for yourself.
 Either way, be sure to pin this design to share it for later.
 Happy crisp weather crocheting!